 For writers of all levels and backgrounds, Director Stacia M. Fleegal designed and leads this course on how to add more po’ to your prose.

-The next PART ONE Poetry Writing: Between the Lines online writing class begins Tuesday, April 18, 2017 and costs $265.
+The next PART ONE Poetry Writing for Non-Poetry Writers online writing class begins Tuesday, Feb.
+25, 2020, and costs $265.

 Stacia M. Fleegal is a poet, essayist, editor, blogger, and the author of two full-length and four chapbook poetry collections.
 Her poems, nominated three times for a Pushcart Prize, have appeared in journals and anthologies such as North American Review, Fourth River, Best of the Net, and many more.
 Her essays have appeared at Salon, Scary Mommy, Bustle, Blood+Milk, and more.
 Stacia earned her MFA in Writing from Spalding University.

 Stacia’s teaching philosophy is rooted in her desire to help aspiring writers trust their individual voices, focusing on the strengths of the work.
 Read more.